edsontmarques/handle-exception/README.md

 # handle-exception
-<b>Handle-exception</b> is a official middleware for handling exceptions in APIs developed with the <a href="https://github.com/HashLoad/horse">Horse</a> framework.
+<b>Handle-exception</b> is an official middleware for handling exceptions in APIs developed with the <a href="https://github.com/HashLoad/horse">Horse</a> framework.
 <br>We created a channel on Telegram for questions and support:<br><br>
 <a href="https://t.me/hashload">
   <img src="https://img.shields.io/badge/telegram-join%20channel-7289DA?style=flat-square">
 </a>

 ## ⭕ Prerequisites
-[**jhonson**](https://github.com/HashLoad/jhonson) - Jhonson is a official middleware for working with JSON in APIs developed with the Horse framework.
+[**jhonson**](https://github.com/HashLoad/jhonson) - Jhonson is an official middleware for working with JSON in APIs developed with the Horse framework.

 *Obs: If you use Boss (dependency manager for Delphi), the jhonson will be installed automatically when installing handle-exception.*